-Socioeconomic and environmental data presented here are drawn from several sources: primary data collection by the World Bank, member country statistical publications, research institutes such as the World Resources Institute, and international organizations such as the United Nations and its specialized agencies, the International Monetary Fund, and the Organisation for Economic Co-operation and Development (see the Data Sources following the Technical Notes for a complete listing).
-Although international standards of coverage, definition, and classification apply to most statistics reported by countries and international agencies, there are inevitably differences in coverage, currentness, and the capabilities and resources devoted to basic data collection and compilation.
+The socioeconomic and environmental data presented here are drawn from several sources: primary data collected by the World Bank, member country statistical publications, research institutes, and such international organizations as the OECD, the International Monetary Fund (IMF), and the United Nations and its specialized agencies (see the Data Sources following the Technical Notes for a complete listing).
+Although international standards of coverage, definition, and classification apply to most statistics reported by countries and international agencies, there are inevitably differences in timeliness and reliability arising from differences in the capabilities and resources devoted to basic data collection and compilation.
 For some topics, competing sources of data require review by World Bank staff to ensure that the most reliable data available are presented.
 In some instances, where available data are deemed too weak to provide reliable measures of levels and trends or do not adequately adhere to international standards, the data are not shown.

-The data presented are generally consistent with those in World Development Indicators 1999.
-However, data have been revised and updated wherever new information has become available.
+The data presented are generally consistent with those in World Development Indicators 2000, though data have been revised and updated wherever new information has become available.
 Differences may also reflect revisions to historical series and changes in methodology.
 Thus data of different vintages may be published in different editions of World Bank publications.
 Readers are advised not to compile data series from different publications or different editions of the same publication.
-Consistent time-series data are available on World Development Indicators 1999 CD-ROM.
+Consistent time-series data are available on the World Development Indicators 2000 CD-ROM.

 All dollar figures are in current U.S. dollars unless otherwise stated.
 The various methods used to convert from national currency figures are described in the Technical Notes.